DevOpsPlatform/Intro/TrainingPlan.md

 ##### We will share the meeting URL to the paid members.

-###### This will also be useful to the candidates who completed trainng on DevOps & Job seekers on DevOps.
+###### This will also be useful to the candidates who completed trainng on DevOps & Job seekers on DevOps(Conact us, you have a special offer).

 ## Regular Training: We have not decided yet.